 Three patents are filed on methods of use.
-These patents disclose development of Endothelin receptor antagonist in treating other diseases.
+These patents disclose the development of Endothelin receptor antagonists in treating other diseases.

-There are four patents related to structures in which companies have made attempts to circumvent and develop technologies for different crystalline or amorphous structure of Macitentan.
+There are four patents related to structures in which companies have attempted to circumvent and develop technologies for the different crystalline or amorphous structures of Macitentan.

-Sandoz, for example, has a patent application, US20160074398A1 , that discloses a polymorph of Macitentan.
-There are fair chances of generic companies launching their drugs on polymorph of Macitentan.
+Sandoz, for example, has a patent application, US20160074398A1, that discloses a polymorph of Macitentan.
+There are fair chances of generic companies launching their drugs on polymorphs of Macitentan.

-In the rest 12 patents, 5 are on combinations, 5 are on process and 2 are on intermediates.
+In the rest 12 patents, 5 are on combinations, 5 are in process, and 2 are on intermediates.
 The detail of these patents is as follows:

-The table below provides the list of feature that different patents protect in different jurisdictions which a company that is trying to launch a generic drug of Macitentan should avoid.
+The table below provides the list of features that different patents protect in different jurisdictions, which a company that is trying to launch a generic drug of Macitentan should avoid.

 Threats for Companies if they launch generic versions of Macitentan

-Actelion, no doubt, is the most dominant player of the Macitentan drug segment.
-It owns 55% of the total patents filed on Macitentan while the rest 45% are filed by different players.
+Actelion, no doubt, is the most dominant player in the Macitentan drug segment.
+It owns 55% of the total patents filed on Macitentan, while the rest 45% are filed by different players.

-There is one patent by Auspex, a company acquired by Teva, that protects Macitentan molecule.
-This could be an indication of Teva’s interest to launch a generic version of Macitentan.
+There is one patent by Auspex, a company acquired by Teva that protects the Macitentan molecule.
+This could indicate Teva’s interest to launch a generic version of Macitentan.
 If this happens, Teva could give tough competition to Actelion and others in the future.